China to extend military reach, build lighthouses in disputed waters

 All three nations have said they are concerned about freedom of movement through the South China Sea and air space.

-China's Ministry of Defence said on Tuesday it had carried out military training for party cadres from border and coastal areas on border defence, among other topics.

-The trainees, who visited military combat units, developed a better understanding of the "national security situation", said a statement on the ministry's website.

-(Additional reporting by Sui-Lee Wee and Michael Martina in Beijing, Matt Siegel in Sydney and David Brunnstrom in Washington; Editing by Nick Macfie and Jonathan Oatis)
+(Additional reporting by Sui-Lee Wee and Michael Martina in Beijing and Matt Siegel in Sydney; Editing by Nick Macfie)